thomachuan/healthanalytics-Group_U/README.md

 # Impact of Working Hours on Fertility Analysis

-Project Overview This project investigates the relationship between working hours and fertility rates among women using R statistical analysis while controlling for various socioeconomic factors.
+Project Overview This project investigates the relationship between working hours and fertility among women using R statistical analysis while controlling for various socioeconomic factors.

 ## === Description of Data ===